Guided Hikes & Adventures

 We offer guided hike opportunities throughout the year to explore and learn about nature.
 These FREE events offer natural beauty and exercise for all ages and skill levels but donations to help preserve green space are accepted!

 RESERVATION IS REQUIRED.
 Registration opens at the beginning of the month.
 Land Trust members get priority registration.
 Not a member?
 Join today!
 Space is limited to ensure quality and safety.
 There is no waitlist.
-We intentionally overbook to account for cancellations but if spots become available we’ll reopen the registration link.
+If spots become available we’ll reopen the registration link.

 You don’t need fancy equipment!
 However, we do recommend:

 - long pants and comfortable shoes with good tread

 - dogs welcome, but must be on leads.

 In case of rain, hikes may be cancelled.
 All registered participants will be notified of cancellation via the email address provided.
 For additional information, please call 256-534-5263 or email email@example.com.
 Our office is open Monday-Friday 8 AM – 4 PM.